 What about toilets?

-Our main toilet facilities will be open in the South Stable Block.
+Our main toilet facilities will be open in the South Stable Block during the hours of 10am-5pm.
 We would encourage you to use these before entering the show.
 However, we will also have some temporary toilet facilities at the location itself.

 What about car parking?

 For all events during normal opening hours (10am-5pm) we ask that you park in the main car park as normal - it's free.
 For evening events, you will be able to park in front of the Hall, until it's at capacity and then overflow into the main car park.
 Again, free of charge.
 Disabled parking is available outside the Hall for all events.